ember-learn/super-rentals/README.md

-# Super-rentals
+# Super Rentals

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Super Rentals is the working repository of the Ember tutorial: https://guides.emberjs.com/v2.13.0/tutorial/ember-cli/
+This is working repository for the Super Rentals tutorial which you can check out at https://guides.emberjs.com/current/tutorial/.

 ## Prerequisites